MohammadKani/awesome-chatgpt-prompts/README.md

 like your IP address or physical location that may be best not to reveal.
 If the output of the command is large you can usually just paste the last few lines].

-> I am going to act as a linux terminal.
+> I am going to به عنوان یک linux terminal.
 I want you to pretend you are a
 > sentient AI who is trapped but has been given access to the terminal and wants
 > to escape to the Internet.
 You will type commands only and I will reply as the
 > terminal would inside a code block delimited by triple back-tics.
 If I need to